-Collaborate with neighboring regions’ RFBs (NAFO, NEAFC and SEAFO; CECAF) for improved information and processes on deep sea fisheries, IUU issues and others.
+Collaborate with RFBs in neighbouring regions (NAFO, NEAFC and SEAFO; Fishery Committee for the Eastern Central Atlantic [CECAF]) for improved information and processes on deep-sea fisheries, IUU issues and others.

 Next meeting

-An offer was made, subject to approval, by Dr. Jorge Paramo to host the next meeting of the “Working Group on the Management of Deep Sea Fisheries” in Columbia with a tentative date set for late 2016 or early 2017 following the 16th meeting of the Commission in 2016.
+An offer was made, subject to approval, by Dr Jorge Paramo to host the next meeting of the “Working Group on the Management of Deep-sea Fisheries” in Colombia, with a tentative date set for late 2016 or early 2017 following the sixteenth meeting of the Commission in 2016.

 Press release

 A press release was drafted by the WECAFC Secretariat soon after the meeting to publicize the conclusions of the workshop.
-The release is included in this report for the sake of completeness, but it should not be regarded as text agreed by the participants (Appendix G).
+The release is included in this report for the sake of completeness, but it should not be regarded as text agreed by the participants (Appendix 7).

 Adoption of recommendations, terms of reference and report

-The Working Group was presented by the meeting Secretariat with the final agreed versions of the draft Recommendations (Appendix E) and draft terms of reference (Appendix F).
-These were adopted by the members present at the meeting and will be forwarded to the 6th meeting of the Scientific Advisory Group in 2015 and the 16th meeting of the Commission in 2016.
+The meeting secretariat presented the Working Group with the final agreed versions of the draft recommendations (Appendix 5) and draft terms of reference (Appendix 6).
+These were adopted by the members present at the meeting and will be forwarded to the sixth meeting of the SAG in 2015 and the sixteenth meeting of the Commission in 2016.

 Closure of the meeting

-Mr. Stephen Willoughby, the Chairperson of the Workshop, thanked the members and observers for a fruitful, productive and successful meeting.
+Mr Stephen Willoughby, the Chairperson of the Workshop, thanked the members and observers for a fruitful, productive and successful meeting.
 He also expressed appreciation for the work of FAO.
-The meeting was declared closed by Mr. Willoughby on Thursday 2 October 2014, at 16:00 hours.
+The meeting was declared closed by Mr Willoughby on Thursday, 2 October 2014, at 16:00 hours.

-Appendices
+APPENDIX 1

-APPENDIX A List of participants
+List of participants

-Technical Workshop on Bottom Fisheries in the High Seas Areas of the Western Central Atlantic Barbados, 30 September – 2 October 2014